backdrop-contrib/samlauth/README.md

    duplicate.
 If there is a reason that this module cannot be used together with the samlauth module, feel free to open an issue that clearly states why.

+### From Developers

+Q: How can I act on the user / custom SAML attributes during user registration?

+A: Subscribe to the SamlauthEvents::USER_SYNC event, where you can act on both new and existing accounts.
+See the constant's definition for more info.
+   There should be no need to have an event listener subscribed to ExternalAuthEvents::REGISTER (or, likely, ExternalAuthEvents::LOGIN).
+An advantage of SamlauthEvents::USER_SYNC is that an exception can be thrown during registration, before a (partly populated) user is saved.

 CONSIDERATIONS REGARDING YOUR DRUPAL USERS
 ------------------------------------------